tarunraghav039/Hotel-management/README.md

 # Hotel-management
 Checkinn.Py-
-* In checkin they user will enter their details and checkin time ext
+* In checkin the user will enter their details and checkin time ext
 * that will store in "hotel.sql" database

 Main.py:-